Working at height in Loughton

 The Loughton building portfolio

 Looking across the Loughton portfolio we cover, the building stock falls into a small number of distinct inspection profiles.
-On the ground we cover retail and town-centre commercial, council estate and schools, and hospitality and commuter commercial alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+On the ground we cover retail and town-centre commercial, the council and schools estate, and hospitality and commuter commercial, alongside the healthcare stock and the listed and heritage buildings of the Loughton Hall area.
+The defining inspection pattern across this mix is eyebolt anchors used for window cleaning, parapet guardrail on the flatter roofs, and the occasional mansafe line on a larger school or council building, with listed-building consent constraints applying only on the older heritage stock.
+We photograph each defect, mark its position on a roof plan, and assess it against the manufacturer’s repair specification; where the manufacturer is unknown or the system pre-dates current standards, the relevant British Standard for that system type stands in.
+The whole job is delivered as a single written compliance pack, built so one document meets internal H&S review, insurer scrutiny, and any incoming audit.

 Areas of Loughton we regularly attend